B1naryStudio/nodejs-taskmanager-examples/README.md

 1. node ./server.js
 1. in your browser go to localhost:2000

-*Warning:* the application is under development and shoudl be used only for testing purposes.
+**Warning:** the application is under development and should be used for testing purposes only.

 ### Usage and possibilities